 In the case of the coronavirus isolation measures, we obviously have the rather large stick of the government’s penalties and fines (and jail in Russia!).
-But we have lots of social pressure of various flavors.
-In some parts of the world people comply to maintain group cohesion.
+But we have lots of social pressure on various flavors.
+In some parts of the world, people comply to maintain group cohesion.
 In others they respect authority.
 Some places appeal to people’s self-interest and self-preservation.

-Using positive messaging, good influence techniques, clear visualisation, actionable language, and a bit of humor that centers on values-based behaviour change CAN get a majority of that bell curve of people to do the right thing.
+Using positive messaging, good influence techniques, clear visualization, actionable language, and a bit of humor that centers on values-based behavior change CAN get a majority of that bell curve of people to do the right thing.
 Together, this has generated, for the most part, a high level of compliance.
 Around the globe, whole countries are adopting these behaviors and making them the new normal.

 But then…. you have the last quadrant.
 The laggards.